MicrosoftDocs/Advertising/advertising/transaction-message/pull-transaction-message.md

 ## Pull mode

 With **pull mode**, Microsoft sends you a [Query](../query-message/query-message.md) message that identifies the itineraries you send back in the response using a [Transaction](../transaction-message/create-transaction-message.md) message.
 The request identifies all itineraries.
-Microsoft may send multiple requests depending on the values that you specified for maximum advanced booking and nights stay, and the number of properties in your hotel feed.
+Microsoft may send multiple requests depending on the values that you specified for maximum advanced booking and nights stay, and the number of properties in your property feed.
 For information about processing the query message, see [Processing a Query Message](../query-message/process-query-message.md).

 ## Pull with hints mode